 I love when a dish can double up for more than one purpose, and also when it has several variations to keep it new and exciting.
 It’s also pretty frugal because you can get a great deal on coconut flour on amazon and apples are usually pretty inexpensive.

-I eat this whole recipe when I’m really hungry, but most of the time 1/2 of it is more than enough.
-I usually have it with some chai tea with added gelatin to increase the protein because I like to have a good start to my day, but I have also added 1/2 TB of whey protein powder in with the coconut flour and thinned out with a dash more water as needed.
+I usually have it with some chai tea with added gelatin, but I have also added 1/2 TB of whey protein powder in with the coconut flour and thinned out with a dash more water as needed.
+Both are yummy!

 - 1 tsp cinnamon